CARTAvis/manual_source/source/installation_and_configuration.rst

 After you provide your credentials, you should see the CARTA GUI directly and it is ready to use.

 When CARTA is deployed in the "Site Deployment Mode", a "Server" option is available in the "File" menu.
-With the "Server" menu, you can restart the "carta_backend" process, logout yourself to the CARTA service, or visit the dashboard for more options.
+With the "Server" menu, you can restart the "carta_backend" process, logout of the CARTA service, or visit the dashboard for more options.

 .. raw:: html